bidemim/landing_page/README.md

 # landing_page

-I'm building a simple web page to practice my CSS and HTML skills.
+A simple web page using HTML and CSS only.